Comparison of Portuguese and Spanish: Alphabet

-The traditional Spanish alphabet had 28 letters, while the Portuguese had 23.
+The traditional Spanish alphabet had 28 letters, while the Portuguese one had 23.
 Modern versions of recent years added k and w (found only in foreign words) to both languages.
 Portuguese also added y for loanwords.

 With the reform in 1994 by the 10th congress of the Association of Spanish Language Academies, Spanish alphabetization now follows the same pattern as that of other major West European languages.
 Prior to this date, however, the digraphs ch and ll were independently alphabetized.
 For example, the following surnames would be put in this order: Cervantes, Contreras, Cruz, Chávez, Dávila.
 Many Spanish dictionaries and other reference material still exist using the pre-reform rule of alphabetization.